SeriousOldMan/Simulator-Controller/Docs/Tyre Compounds.md

 #### Settings in the "Session Database"

-The other - and to be honest much more convinient - possibility to create a tyre compound mapping for a given car, is by using the ["Session Database"](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Virtual-Race-Engineer#race--session-database).
+The other - and to be honest much more convenient - possibility to create a tyre compound mapping for a given car, is by using the ["Session Database"](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Virtual-Race-Engineer#race--session-database).
 Insert a new setting for the car in question and enter the tyre compound mapping as follows:

 ![](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Docs/Images/Session%20Database%2012.jpg)